dmbarbour/glas/docs/GlasApps.md

 A blocking call at the procedure layer becomes a process that sends a message, yields, then awaits a response at the start of the next transaction.

-### Performance and Risk Mitigation

-Before certain optimizations are available - incremental computing, replication on fork, partitioning of app state into fine-grained transaction variables - programmers should either avoid use of concurrency, or use inefficient but robust mechanisms such as polling and central dispatch.

-I am concerned that the required optimizations might prove too awkward or fragile on the Glas Program model, even with annotations.
-To mitigate this risk, I'm keeping open the option to later extend the application model, i.e. such that existing 'prog' nodes becomes one variant of the extended app model, and the other variants are designed to simplify optimizations for concurrency and distribution.

-## Concrete Design
+## Concrete API Design

+### Performance-Risk Mitigation

+Initially, application programs must use the 'prog' header, i.e. `prog:(do:GlasProgram, app, ...)`.
+Eventually, we might extend representation or application programs with specialized variants to simplify essential transaction machine optimizations - i.e. nodes explicitly for checkpointing, stable forks, and fine-grained partitioning of state.
+This design mitigates risk in case annotations prove awkward or inadequate for the task.

 ### Robust References

-Applications will be in charge of allocating local references to objects, i.e. instead of `var foo = open filename` I favor `open filename as "foo"`.
-Then, in context of the local namespace, we use "foo" to refer to this open file.
-This allows for static allocations, hierarchical regions, and supports decentralization in case of dynamic allocations.
-The reference can also carry convenient information for debugging.
-Importantly, it avoids any concern of 'abstract' references or forgery - i.e. the scope of the reference is clearly localized.
+Applications are in charge of allocating local references to objects, i.e. instead of `var foo = open filename` I favor an API style closer to `open filename as "foo"`.
+This allows for static allocation, hierarchical regions, or decentralization for dynamic allocations.
+References can carry convenient information for debugging.
+Importantly, it avoids concerns related to abstraction or forgery for references.

-This design does make references are second-class, i.e. we cannot simply communicate 'foo' into a new namespace and expect it refers to the same thing.
-But it is feasible to transfer references by indirect mechanisms.
-And assuming hierarchical structure, it is feasible to communicate an entire namespace including 'foo'.
+This design essentially makes references second-class, in the sense that they cannot be directly communicated between scopes.
+Indirect communication of references is still feasible, e.g. we could include an API that allows establishing a subchannel over an existing channel, or allows connecting two channels.

 ### Time